WCHS Course Handbook

 Gemini Pre-Calculus Honors, Gemini Pre-Calculus, AP Statistics, Gemini Math of Money, Gemini Computer Programming, IB Math

-Algebra 2, Algebra 2 Honors, Intermediate Algebra, Gemini Accounting, World of Technology, Gemini Computer Programing, Gemini Math of Money, IB Math
+Algebra 2, Algebra 2 Honors, Intermediate Algebra, Gemini Accounting, World of Technology, Gemini Computer Programming, Gemini Math of Money, IB Math

 12th Grade